๐Text-to-Speech (TTS) Fine-tuning

 Fine-Tuning TTS with Unsloth

-Step 1: Initialize Model and Dataset
+Step 1: Load the Model and Dataset

-Step 2: Preprocess the data for training
+Step 2: Advanced - Preprocess the data for training (Optional)

 We need to prepare inputs for the Trainer.
 For text-to-speech, one approach is to train the model in a causal manner: concatenate text and audio token IDs as the target sequence.
 However, since Orpheus is a decoder-only LLM that outputs audio, we can feed the text as input (context) and have the audio token ids as labels.
 In practice, Unslothโs integration might do this automatically if the modelโs config identifies it as text-to-speech.
 If not, we can do something like: